codacy-badger/twbotlib/docs/index.rst

     else:
         print('Bot failed to connect.')

-| After we connected successfully, we need wait until the bot joined the channel and then run the bot.
+| After we connected successfully, we need to call the run method to startup the bot and provide the asynchronous startup function (The function below is just call the join method to say the bot he needs to join the channel_name (because no arguments provided)).
 See below.

 .. code-block:: python